Take Back Manufacturing

 It will call for further productivity improvements and flexibility and agile local manufacturing strategies by applying LEAN principals so that businesses can add value close to the customer to beat out this more remote competitor.

-Another advantage will have to be gained through the use of flexible automation and tooling with complete integration with advanced business and engineering systems to streamline and reduce overall operating costs.
+Another advantage must be gained using flexible automation and tooling with complete integration with advanced business and engineering systems to streamline and reduce overall operating costs.

 They must study these costs structures and global market economics to reach a more Balanced Sourcing strategy and do the trade-offs to maximize the opportunity for a prosperous localized manufacturing based economy.